rks101/jee/README.md

 ----

-## JEE pattern
+## IIT-JEE pattern

-1960 –to- 1989: IIT-JEE examination used to have three question papers - one each in Physics, Chemistry, and Mathematics (PCM) of 3 hours each.
+**1960 –to- 1989**: IIT-JEE examination used to have three question papers - one each in Physics, Chemistry, and Mathematics (PCM) of 3 hours each.
 The pattern of examination was subjective only conducted on three separate days.

-1990 -to- 2003: IIT-JEE had two stages called - JEE Screening and JEE Mains.
-JEE Screening exam was an objective (MCQ) paper, a pre-requisite to appear in JEE Mains exam which was subjective papers as before.
+**1990 -to- 2003**: IIT-JEE had two stages called - JEE Screening and JEE Mains.
+JEE Screening exam was an objective (MCQ) paper, a pre-requisite to appear in JEE Mains exam which was subjective papers as earlier.
+So far, from 1960s to 2003, it was a pen-paper based examination.

+- - - - IIT-JEE adopted OMR sheet for answers still continuing with printed papers.

-2006 -to- 2012: IIT-JEE exam was again a single stage but objective exam of 2 papers (back-to-back on the same day) each having PCM questions over the duration of 3 hours each.
+**2006 -to- 2012**: IIT-JEE exam was again a single stage but objective exam of 2 papers (back-to-back on the same day) each having PCM questions over the duration of 3 hours each.

-2012: JEE Advanced registrations crossed 5 lac mark, in 2010 and 2011, this number was above 4 lac.
+**2012**: JEE Advanced registrations crossed 5 lac mark, in 2010 and 2011, this number was above 4 lac.

-2013: Only a certain threshold number of candidates from JEE Mains are allowed to register for JEE Advanced examination.
+**2013**: IIT-JEE again became two stage examination - JEE Mains (for NIT+ system and qualifier for JEE Advanced) and JEE Advanced (for admission into IITs only).
+Only a certain threshold number of candidates from JEE Mains are allowed to register for JEE Advanced examination.

-2013 -to- 2022: IIT-JEE exam is again a two-stage exam - JEE Mains and JEE Advanced.
-JEE Mains (conducted by CBSE from 2013-2018, and later by NTA from 2019-2023) is an objective exam (MCQ) and a pre-requisite to appear in JEE Advanced exam.
-JEE Advanced exam has a complex multiple-pattern questions objective questions, interger/real number answer recently added, 18 questions each in PCM are multiple-correct-answers-type questions.
-JEE Advanced is conducted on a single day in 2 papers back-to-back.
+**2013 -to- 2025**: IIT-JEE exam remains a two-stage exam - JEE Mains and JEE Advanced.
+JEE Mains (conducted by CBSE from 2013-2018, and later by NTA from 2019-2025) is an objective exam (MCQ) and a pre-requisite to appear in JEE Advanced exam.
+JEE Advanced exam has a complex multiple-pattern questions (well suited for CBT), objective questions, interger/real number answer type questions recently added, 18 questions each in PCM are multiple-correct-answers-type questions.
+JEE Advanced is conducted on a single day in 2 papers back-to-back, 9 am to 12 pm and 2 pm to 5 pm.

-2015: JoSAA come into existence.
+**2015**: JoSAA come into existence for joint counselling of IITs and NIT+ system.

-2017: Weightage of class 12th marks in calculating ranks of IIT JEE Mains removed.
+**2017**: Weightage of class 12th marks in calculating ranks of IIT JEE Mains removed.

-2018: JEE Advanced exam started being conducted online.
+**2018**: JEE Advanced exam became Computer-Based Test (CBT) being conducted online only with TCS-ion as examination implementation partner.
+This was a major shift from OMR-based answer sheets to online CBT.

+**2023**: Top-20 percentile criteria is added for qualification into IITs.
+Candidate should have at least 75% in class XII (for five subjects including Physics, Chemistry, Maths and one language) or be in top-20 percentile of the respective board of class XII examination.
+This top-20 percentile cut-off is category wise (Open, EWS, OBC-NCL, SC, ST, PWD).
+If board specific top-20 percentile cut-off is not available, CBSE board cut-offs are to be referenced with.

+**2024** JoSAA conducts counselling in 5 rounds in 2024.

+**2025** Again, in 2025, JoSAA counselling is in 6 rounds.
+Somehow, multiple test centers for JEE Advanced report multiple issues, including delayed start than 9:00 am, no air conditioning in hot summer (mid May).

 ----